-Health Connect, Mickey Trockel, MD: (650) 724-1395, Clinical Associate Professor and Clinical Psychologist, is Director of this confidential consultation and referral service jointly sponsored by the Department of Psychiatry and Stanford Health Care to facilitate timely access to mental health services.
+WellConnect, Mickey Trockel, MD: Professor and Psychiatrist, is Director of this confidential consultation and referral service jointly sponsored by the Department of Psychiatry and Stanford Health Care to facilitate timely access to mental health services.
+This service also provides mental health promotion coaching to address non-clinical problems such as distress restating from a difficult patient outcome.
+WellConnect can be accessed via email, wellconnect@stanford.edu, or by phone, (650) 724-1395.